urbit/developers.urbit.org/content/blog/get-involved.md

 ### For Investors

-If you are an investor, VC, or urbit maxi with capital, the CombineDAO offers an opportunity to buy into the fund which pools stars to invest in Urbit companies.
+If you are an investor, VC, or Urbit maxi with capital, the CombineDAO offers an opportunity to buy into the fund which pools stars to invest in Urbit companies.
 Additionally, if you are looking for more direct investment opportunities, you can connect with ~poldec-tonteg to get on the list of partners

 For additional information or to get involved in the CombineDAO, reach out to ~poldec-tonteg on Urbit, or via email at [anthony@urbit.org](mailto:anthony@urbit.org).